ojieok/EIT-Tools-Public/README.md

 # EIT-Tools-Public
-## Built an internal web application tool to centralize all tools used by Engineering-IT Service Desk Technicians at the University of Maryland.
+### EIT Tools: An internal web application tool to centralize resources used by Engineering-IT Help Desk Technicians at the University of Maryland.
 Enhancing efficiency, accessibility, and workflow optimization.
 ### https://ojieok.github.io/EIT-Tools-Public/